carpentries/instructor-training/_episodes/21-carpentries.md

 Published curricula include the Ecology, Genomics, Social Science and Geospatial workshop materials.
 Additionally, Astronomy, Digital humanities, Economics and Image analysis curriculum are under development.

-An Library Carpentry workshop must include three to four of the [core lessons](https://librarycarpentry.github.io/test/lessons/), which include an introduction to data, the UNIX shell, OpenRefine, and Git.
-Library Carpentry almost maintains an "extended" set of lessons that can be taught in addition to the core curriculum These lessons are taught infrequently or are under development and include:
+A Library Carpentry workshop must include three to four of the [core lessons](https://librarycarpentry.org/lessons/), which include an introduction to data, the UNIX shell, OpenRefine, and Git.
+Library Carpentry maintains an "extended" set of lessons that can be taught in addition to the core curriculum.
+These lessons are taught infrequently and/or are under development and include:
-SQL, webscraping, Python and an introduction to data for archivists.
+SQL, webscraping, Python, and an introduction to data for archivists.

 Within these guidelines, there is flexibility in which episodes of the lesson you cover, which exercises you use, and whether you include optional materials (e.g. callouts) and